byuccl/RapidSmith2/README.md

 For the full documentation, see the [TechReport](docs/TechReport/TechReport.pdf).

-**NOTE**: The current release of RS2 is an alpha release.
-Significant changes to the code are still being made, and so expect frequent code updates.
-RS2 and its functionality is still being tested, so please report any bugs you find.
+**NOTE**: RS2 and its functionality is still being tested, so please report any bugs you find.
 Designs must be fully flattened in Vivado using the synthesis option "flatten_design -full" before they can be imported into RapidSmith.